 ED only ruins sex if you let it!
 If you tend to be very focused on penetrative sex, make this an opportunity to explore more options on the menu.

-Try something adventurous.
+3. Try something playful.
 Talk to your partner and see if there’s anything you’d both be willing to try in the bedroom.
 Whether watching porn together, acting out fantasies or introducing sex toys in the bedroom, a change of scenery might be what they need to get hard.

 Be open, honest, and most of all patient.
 We’ve all heard that communication is key to a healthy relationship, but it’s especially important for a healthy sex life.
 Be upfront, offer words of affirmation, and ask what you can do to make the experience better for your partner.